akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 ### Change of colorspace
 With the `colorspace` type, you can change the image's colorspace.
 For example, you can turn it to black and white.

 There is one available parameter for this operation: `colorspace`.
-It allows you to choose to which colorspace you want your image to be turned into.
+It allows you to choose which colorspace you want your image to be turned into.
 It should be one of the following values:
 - `rgb`,
 - `cmyk`,
 - `grey`.